redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 #### Troubleshooting

 Note that the `Subscription` object is not representing your installed Operator (this is the object in the next step).
-It only intructs OLM to install your Operator and keep it updated (automatically).
+It only instructs OLM to install your Operator and keep it updated (automatically).
 Any error message in the `Subscription` status refers to the attempt to install the Operator from the catalog, which is usually caused by incorrect references to the catalog (types in the name of the Operator, catalog, namespace, etc).

 ### 6. Verify Operator health